 The story wasn’t false.

-It has happened to many people over the years and currently it’s about to get worse.
-President Donald Trump, (still gag a little when I write President in front of his name), made it a campaign promise to deport illegal immigrants and many people cheered.
+It has happened to many people over the years and currently, it’s about to get worse.
+President Donald Trump made it a campaign promise to deport illegal immigrants and many people cheered.
 They thought it was a good idea and they agreed with his plans for both deportation and the wall.

-I’m saying that it’s important to understand that the U.S. is closing its doors to human beings who wish for a better life not only for themselves but for their children.
-I’m saying it’s important to remember that not one race is better than the other.
+It’s important to understand that the U.S. is closing its doors to human beings who wish for a better life not only for themselves but for their children.
+It’s important to remember that not one race is better than the other.